guiosouza/Guiosouza/README.md

 <br>

 ## BIO! 👋
 My name is Guilherme de Oliveira, I live in Franca-SP Brazil.
 I graduated in Systems Analysis and Development from <a href = "https://site.fatecfranca.edu.br/"> Fatec - Franca</a> and working at <a href = "https://www.voucurtir.com.br/">Vou Curtir</a> as a Web Developer.
-I am passionate about technology, desigg and illustration.
+I am passionate about technology, design and illustration.

 <br>